The following is an excerpt from my memoir – Cancer Was Not a Gift & It Didn’t Make Me a Better Person: A memoir about

 As the day goes by, I start feeling more and more on edge.
 It must be bad news.

 For much of the afternoon, I lie on the sofa and attempt to settle in with my latest Grisham novel, but I only pretend to concentrate.
 The only story line I can concentrate on is my own.
 My dogs, Elsie and Sophie, wait with me.

 I decide to give the clinic until 4 o’clock to call, and then I will call them.
 Minutes tick away on the large, round clock behind the TV, but no call comes.
 Four o’clock passes.
 I wait another ten minutes.
 Those minutes pass as well; I determine I’ll wait just five more.

 Finally, I realize I cannot wait any longer or everyone at the clinic will be leaving for the day, and I will be forgotten.
 I muster up enough courage, make the call and leave a message with the receptionist who promises to deliver it to my doctor right away.

-Minutes later, my doctor’s nurse calls and announces, “Nancy, your doctor isn’t in this afternoon.
-I don’t have your results.
+Minutes later, my doctor’s nurse calls and announces, “Nancy, your doctor isn’t in this afternoon, and I don’t have your results.
 I’m really so sorry.”

 “What?”
 I ask.
 “Well, I’m sorry, too, but this is totally unacceptable.
 You told me I’d be called today with the results.”

 My heart starts pounding far faster than it is supposed to, and anger starts to rise up from somewhere inside, but I know I cannot let it burst out of me.
 You cannot allow yourself to become too angry with people who are supposed to be on your side.
 Plus, it’s not the nurse’s fault.

-So, I take a deep breath and calmly say, “I have an oncology appointment scheduled for tomorrow morning at 9:10.
-You cannot expect me to walk into that appointment without first knowing my results.”
+I take a deep breath and say, “I have an oncology appointment scheduled for tomorrow morning at 9:10.
+You cannot expect me to walk into that appointment without knowing my results.”